Kyle Wren: Sioux City Explorers

+On May 27, 2019, Wren signed with the Sioux City Explorers of the American Association of Independent Professional Baseball.
+In 91 appearances for Sioux City, Wren slashed .298/.374/.466 with eight home runs, 44 RBI, and 27 stolen bases.

-On May 27, 2019, Wren signed with the Sioux City Explorers of the independent American Association.
-He re-signed for the 2020 season; however, the team was not selected by the league to compete in the condensed season due to the COVID-19 pandemic.
+Wren re-signed with the Explorers for the 2020 season; however, the team was not selected by the league to compete in the condensed season due to the COVID-19 pandemic.
 Wren was not chosen by another team in the dispersal draft, and therefore became a free agent.

 Coaching career

-As of 2021, Wren is currently the Student Assistant Coach at his alma mater Georgia Tech.
+From 2019-2021, Wren was an Assistant Coach at his alma mater Georgia Tech.

 Personal

 Wren's twin brother, Colby, also played at Georgia Tech.
 Their father, Frank, was formerly the general manager of the Braves.
 As of January 2021, their youngest brother, Jordan, is currently a free agent, having been released by the Greenville Drive on November 13, 2019.